Airbnb Investment: Is It Right For You In 2022?

 Airbnb Investment And COVID-19

 Before buying any investment property, the first step is to look at the market and any outside events that may be impacting it.
-A good example of this is the COVID-19 pandemic and the significant affect it has had on Airbnb over the last year.
+A good example of this is the COVID-19 pandemic and the significant effect it has had on Airbnb over the last 2 years.

 Like many companies, Airbnb struggled in 2020, ultimately laying off 25% of its employees.
 Although some may assume this implies an overall decline in Airbnb profitability, we have actually seen the opposite effect in certain markets.
-For example, rural Airbnb rentals are currently surging as travelers who have been cooped up at home seek out safe, secluded travel destinations.
+For example, rural Airbnb rentals - such as cabins or cottages - are currently surging as travelers who have been cooped up at home seek out safe, secluded travel destinations.

 Is An Airbnb Investment More Profitable Than A Conventional Investment Rental Property?